 1. Identify major parts and components of a mobile hydraulic crane. - i. identify frame components, gauges, controls, and systems - ii. identify power train systems and components - iii. identify wheels and tires 2.
 Identify the steps required to inspect crane upper-works.
 3. Describe the procedures for preparing a mobile hydraulic crane for transport.
 4. Describe the procedure for start and shut-down crane upper-works.
 5. Explain the importance of noting any potential damage to the environment prior to set-up and operation.
-6. Locate and follow the procedures for assembling a mobile hydraulic boom crane, boom inserts, and extensions.
+6. Describe the procedures to assemble a mobile hydraulic boom crane, boom inserts, and extensions.
 7. Describe the pre-operational boom inspection after crane assembly.

-8. Describe hoisting operations using a hydraulic boom crane. - i. procedures for pick and carry - ii. procedures and unique considerations when operating a boom-truck
+8. Describe hoisting operations using a hydraulic boom crane. - i. procedures for pick and carry - ii. procedures and unique considerations when operating a boom-truck 9.
+Describe the procedures to disassemble a mobile hydraulic boom crane, boom inserts, and extensions.